 In the first sentence, replace the words “the required temperature class” by “200 °C”.

-Amend the final paragraph to read as follows: “or means an electrical apparatus with an enclosure protected against water jets (protection rating IP55 or higher) which during normal operation does not exhibit surface temperatures of above 200 °C.”.
+Amend the final paragraph to read as follows: “or means an electrical apparatus with an enclosure protected against water jets (protection rating IP55 or higher) which during normal operation does not exhibit surface temperatures above 200 °C.”.

-1.2.1 In the definition of “Explosion danger areas”, add the following sentence at the end: “Explosion danger areas are classified into zones by frequency of occurrence and duration of the presence of an explosive atmosphere.
-See also ‘Classification of explosion danger areas’, ‘Explosion protection’, ‘Classification of zones’ for tank vessels and ‘Protected area’ for dry cargo vessels.”.
+1.2.1 In the definition of “Explosion hazardous areas”, add the following sentence at the end: “Explosion hazardous areas are classified into zones by frequency of occurrence and duration of the presence of an explosive atmosphere.
+See also ‘Classification of explosion hazardous areas’, ‘Explosion protection’, ‘Classification of zones’ for tank vessels and ‘Protected area’ for dry cargo vessels.”.

 1.2.1 Amend the definition of “Gas detection system” to read as follows: